fallrisk/fallrisk.github.io/_posts/2017-03-21-Embedding_Python_in_C++.md

 {% endhighlight %}

 Now run the program.
 You will see a text box near the left side of the window.
 Click in it and type.
-That where we will insert Python code for your Python Console.
+That is where you will insert Python code for your Python Console.
 Next you will add the output text box.

 <p align="center">